 2. Ethanol is more cost-effective than other biofuels

-Ethanol is the least expensive energy source as it can be produced in virtually any country which reduces our dependence on foreign countries.
+Ethanol is the least expensive energy source as it can be produced in virtually any country, reducing our dependence on foreign countries.

-Sugar cane, grain, and corn can grow almost anywhere, which makes ethanol more economical compared to fossil fuels, especially for developing countries that cannot explore petroleum.
+Sugar cane, grain, and corn can grow almost anywhere, making corn production and ethanol more economical than fossil fuels, especially for developing countries that cannot explore petroleum.

-Since grain, corn, and sugar cane are easily accessible, it makes sense that growing economies utilize ethanol to dial back on their use of fossil fuel if they intend to save revenue.
+Since grain, corn, and sugar cane are easily accessible, it makes sense that growing economies utilize ethanol to dial back on their fossil fuel use if they intend to save revenue.

 3. It creates usable byproducts

-Distiller grains, on the other hand, are the remaining residue from fermentation tanks.
+Distiller grains, however, are the remaining residue from fermentation tanks.
 These ‘grains’ are composed of yeast and the non-fermentable components of cork kernels.

 These byproducts are essential as a high-protein ingredient in livestock feed.